EliteLoser/Finance/RSI/README.md

 # Example use - phone push notifications every hour

-I set up a Pushover account and paid the $5 one-time fee.
+I set up a Pushover ( https://pushover.net/ ) account and paid the $5 one-time fee after the 30-day trial.
 Then I set up some applications and keys and stuff to categorize some crypto currencies that I'm following.

 The result is something like this: